Jane Ellen Harrison: Life and career

-Harrison was then engaged to marry the scholar R. A. Neil, but he died suddenly of appendicitis in 1901 before they could marry.
+Harrison was engaged to marry the scholar R. A. Neil, but he died suddenly of appendicitis in 1901 before they could marry.

 Harrison became the central figure of the group known as the Cambridge Ritualists.
-In 1903 her book Prolegomena on the Study of Greek Religion appeared.
+In 1903, her book Prolegomena on the Study of Greek Religion appeared.
 Harrison became close to Francis MacDonald Cornford (1874–1943), and when he married in 1909 she became extremely upset.
 She then made a new friendship with Hope Mirrlees, whom she referred to as her "spiritual daughter".

 Harrison retired from Newnham in 1922 and then moved to Paris to live with Mirrlees.
 She and Mirrlees returned to London in 1925 where she was able to publish her memoirs through Leonard and Virginia Woolf's press, The Hogarth Press.
-She lived three more years, to the age of 77, and died at her house in Bloomsbury.
-She is now buried in St Marylebone Cemetery, East Finchley.
+She died at age 77 at her home in Bloomsbury.
+She was buried in St Marylebone Cemetery, East Finchley.